Hurry, book your ticket to see Jonesy live this Thursday 2 May 2019 as he shares inspirational stories about the spirit of adventure.

 Which is probably the part I really enjoy aside from the adventure, thinking through and problem solving.
 I did science at university and that informs my thought process and risk mitigation.
 It also means that I like to get caught up in the details and go down these little rabbit holes, because I find it quite fascinating.

 The idea to ski to the South Pole came to us when we realised we were 4,000 kilometres from Antarctica as we crossed the ditch.
 If just turned south, could we reach the land of explorers?
 Scott and Mawson.
 It was such a different environment than the open sea.

 From the sea to more frozen climates.
 Image: Justin Jones.

 After that, sea and cold, I wanted to explore the bush and desert.
 I hope to eventually do another sea based adventure, but probably in something bigger than a kayak next time!
 Sailing in a boat would be good.

 I honestly don't believe you should let the lack of skills stop you from getting in the way of having a dream.

 I’ve never been in more pain than at the end of the Antarctica trip.
 I lost 30 kilograms in 89 days.
-We were each burning 10,000 calories a day and our rations were only 3,000 calories a day.
+We were each burning 10,000 calories a day and our rations were only 6,000 calories a day (and dropped to 3,000 calories per day by the end).
 When we finished I weighed 76 kilograms, which is too light for my frame.
 I put on 12 kilograms in the first three days back on the base.
 I had the worst re-feeding syndrome.
 But the chocolate brownies were amazing.